 Ensure that the Operating Companies' strategic plans are in accordance with their objects

 The Oversight Trust reviews the Operating Companies' longer-term strategic plans, their business plans and budgets to ensure that they are consistent with their objects.

 Review achievement of social impact

-The Oversight Trust will review the Operating Companies' quarterly performance reports and will carry out an annual "deep dive" on each Operating Company to review progress against strategy and plans and reporting on the achievement of social impact.
+The Oversight Trust reviews the Operating Companies' quarterly performance reports and carries out an annual "deep dive" on each Operating Company to review progress against strategy and plans and reporting on the achievement of social impact.

-Every four years the Oversight Trust will commission an independent review of the effectiveness of each Operating Company in advancing its objects.
+Every four years the Oversight Trust commissions an independent review of the effectiveness of each Operating Company in advancing its objects.
 This will include assessing its achievement of social impact, its overall effectiveness and stakeholder feedback.
 The Operating Companies have committed to participate fully and to co-operate with the independent review panel and provide such information and assistance as may be necessary.
-(Jump to the Quadrennial Reviews section of this page).
+(Jump to the Quadrennial Reviews section of this page.)

 Review transparency of financial and impact reporting

 The Oversight Trust has annual meetings with the Chair of each Operating Company’s Audit Committee to ensure that the preparation of Operating Company annual reports is in line with appropriate governance processes.
 The Oversight Trust also has annual meetings with relevant Operating Company personnel to review the reporting of social impact achievement in each Operating Company’s annual report.